Leith Waterworld: History

 On 22 December 2011 Edinburgh Council voted to close the pool.
 It closed on 8 January 2012.
 Campaigners continued to protest and lodged an official complaint against the closure.
 The closed pool became an issue in the Edinburgh 2012 elections, referenced at local hustings.
 In September 2012, Splashback's bid to reopen the facility was rejected and they were told to come back with a better submission.
 In May 2013 the decision was made to accept a proposal to redevelop the premises as a soft-play area.
 Splashback accused Edinburgh councillor Richard Lewis of breaking his word about reopening the pool.

-Digital Representations
+In culture

 Leith Waterworld is preserved in digital form in the map ttt_waterworld in the game Garry's Mod, specifically in the game mode Trouble in Terrorist Town (TTT).